RECIPE FOR BUTTERNUT SQUASH SOUP

 • Chicken Broth: Adds flavour and helps purée it into a desired and soup-like consistency.
 If you’re looking to make this soup vegan, use vegetable broth instead.
 You can also use milk (try it with regular, coconut or almond) if you’re after a creamier soup.
 PRO TIP: For a thicker soup, add less liquid.
 To make the soup thinner, add more liquid.
 The longer the soup sits, the more the liquid will absorb.
 Therefore, you might have to add more liquid to any leftover soup to re-reach your desired consistency as you reheat it on the stove.

-• Thyme: Adds a herby, Earthy flavour to the soup.
+• Thyme: Adds a herby, earthy flavour to the soup.
 You can use either fresh or dried thyme for this recipe.
 If using fresh, use 1 tbsp.
 For dried, only 1 tsp is necessary.

 • Salt/Pepper: A good soup always call for a bit of salt and pepper!